Pho(SC)-CTC -- A Hybrid Approach Towards Zero-shot Word Image Recognition: Experiments

 IAM handwriting dataset\cite{iam_dataset_marti2002} is a multi-writer dataset that consists of 115320 word-images, from 657 different writers.
 We used the lowercase word-class images from this dataset to create train, validation, and test sets.
 Specifically we created two different splits.
 In the first split (overlapping writers ZSL split), we ensured that the writers in the test set are also part of the training set.
 Further, the test set contained both unseen and seen word labels, while the train and validation sets contained only seen word images.
 In the second split (standard ZSL split) derived from the standard split accompanying the dataset we removed the unseen word images from the validation set, and divided the test split further into seen word and unseen word images.
 The standard ZSL split has an additional challenge as the writers in the training, validation, and test sets are non-overlapping.
 The number of images and the (seen and unseen) word labels for each split is presented in Table \ref{table:datasetsplit}.

 The training set of all the three datasets were further augmented through shearing, and addition of Gaussian noise.
+Shearing range was chosen to be 20 and the deviation for the noise was calculated using a random number and a variability factor, higher the variability value higher is the deviation.
 The size of a word image (in the training, validation, and test sets) depends on the length of the word and the handwriting style (font), but we needed images of uniform size for training.
-Hence, the binarized images were resized to the best fitting sizes (without changing the aspect ratio) and then padded with white pixels to get images of size 250*50.
-Fig \ref{fig:samples} presents a few examples of word images from the three datasets.
+Hence, similar to \cite{krishnan2019hwnet} the binarized images were resized to the best fitting sizes (without changing the aspect ratio) and then padded with white pixels to get images of size 250*50.
+Figure \ref{fig:samples} presents a few examples of word images from the three datasets.